Wednesday, September 3, 2025

 I'm noting multiple videos, because one video probably won't be enough.
 From previous watchthroughs I have learned that some videos may be better or worse quality, but some may be more complete.
 For example, just sampling the first few seconds of my top picks, I notice some videos start with the intro cinematic, some with the language selection screen, some go right into the first cut scene (I'm assuming).
 It might seem obvious to go with the most complete (why not start with system boot up), but it might not be the best over time.
 With a game this linear it shouldn't be too much of an issue.

 I'm just going to start with GTA Series Videos, get a feel for the game play, then check others.
-Instantly annoying, there's obnoxicons in opposite corners of the screen; trying to not see it.
+First impression: there's obnoxicons in opposite corners of the screen.
+I try to ignore it (which mostly works).

 The intro cut scene is fine, but quickly establishes the mood as a spaghetti western (ex: Once Upon a Time in the West), and not a drama that just happens to be set during this time (ex: Unforgiven).
 I assume (and hope) as the series progresses, it moves more from the former to the latter.